Organ

 • be able to use audiovisual media for self-presentation (competition submissions, demo recordings, internet presentations etc.)

-The four-semester master's degree programme in organ is modular in structure.
-A module is the combination of teaching and learning content into thematically and didactically meaningful units of study.
-The designations and content descriptions (study objectives) of the individual modules as well as the number of ECTS credits to be achieved for each module and the type of performance assessment are specified in the curriculum.
+The four-semester master's programme is modular in structure.
+Each module comprises teaching and learning content that has been combined to form thematically and didactically meaningful units of study.
+The names and content descriptions (study objectives) of the individual modules, the number of ECTS credits to be achieved for each module, and the type of performance assessment are specified in the curriculum.
 The module descriptions refer to the corresponding learning outcomes and competencies.
-The Master's program is a face-to-face programme and cannot be offered - not even in parts - as a distance learning program.
-The courses from the Central Artistic Subject (ZKF) as well as the other Individual Artistic Instruction (KE) are designed to build upon each other.
-Prerequisite for enrolment in courses from the ZKF or KE in each semester - with the exception of the first - is a positive evaluation of the previous semester.

 Link to the semester schedule

-Admission to the master's degree program in organ requires the completion of a relevant bachelor's degree program (BA) or another equivalent programme at a recognised Austrian or foreign post-secondary educational institution (e.g. university, college) (§ 64 Abs.
+Admission to a master's program requires the completion of a relevant bachelor's degree (BA) or another equivalent degree at a recognised domestic or foreign post-secondary educational institution (e.g. university, college) (§ 64 Para.
 3 UG 2002).

-• The examination of the documents of the preliminary studies can take up to 4 weeks!
-Early application is therefore recommended.
+• Document checks can take up to 6 weeks!
+Early registration is therefore recommended.

-• You can only apply for studies for which you have not yet obtained a degree!
+• You can only apply for degree programmes for which you have not yet obtained a degree!

 • BA certificate or degree certificate of a relevant degree programme, if the degree programme has already been completed

-• Current confirmation of enrolment if the degree programme has not yet been completed (the certificate must be submitted by the time of enrolment!)
+• Confirmation of current enrolment if the degree programme has not yet been completed (the certificate must be submitted prior to enrolment!)

-• overview of subjects and grades (Transcript of Records) of the BA degree programme
+• Overview of subjects and grades (Transcript of Records) of the BA degree programme

-• Official confirmation of the main subject/instrument, if this is not evident from the other documents (e.g. "Bachelor of Music" is not sufficient!)
+• Official confirmation of the principal study, if this is not evident from the other documents (e.g. "Bachelor of Music" is not sufficient!)

-• If further previous studies are available, a complete overview of subjects and grades (Transcript of Records) of all artistic and
+• If further previous studies have been completed, a full overview of subjects and grades (Transcript of Records) of all artistic and pedagogical Master's and diploma studies must also be uploaded.

-Form of the documents
+Format of documents

 • The documents can be uploaded as PDF in the application form, the video will be entered as a link.

-• If the documents mentioned are not available in German or English, an official translation must be submitted.
+• If the documents are not available in German or English, an official translation must be submitted.

 The program presented must include representative pieces from several styles or epochs for the respective instrument, taking into account technical and stylistic diversity.